sharmarkeahmed/Backpack-Anti-Theft-Device/README.md

 5. Select "Make and Program Device Main Target" to program the PIC24JF64GA002 with the recently imported source code.

 # Additional Information
 For more information about how the specific libraries function, a .pdf file for each library documenting how to use the various public functions for each library is included in the documentation folder of this repository.
+A powerpoint presentation in the documentation folder, used to present this device for a course project, also goes in depth into how the device works.